yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 20. Notice the data quality issue: there are two labels for warehouse (**Warehouse**, and the misspelled **Ware House**).

-	> **Do Not forget**: Open **Sharex** from Desktop, click on capture then select region and take the screenshot of your output as shown in the above image.
+	> **Take a screenshot**: Open **Sharex** from Desktop, click on capture the screenshot of full scrren which will shows your output.

 21. Hover the cursor over the **Ware House** bar, and notice that there are five rows with this value.

 You’ll apply a transformation to relabel these five rows in the **Load Data in Power BI Desktop** lab.

 22. In the **Queries** pane, select the **DimSalesTerritory** query.

 	![Picture 52](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image32.png)

 The **DimSalesTerritory** table contains one row per sales region, including **Corporate HQ** (headquarters).
 Regions are assigned to a country, and countries are assigned to groups.
 In the **Model Data in Power BI Desktop, Part 1** lab, you’ll create a hierarchy to support analysis at region, country, or group level.

 23. In the **Queries** pane, select the **FactResellerSales** query.

 	![Picture 54](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image33.png)

 The **FactResellerSales** table contains one row per sales order line—a sales order contains one or more line items.

 24. Review the column quality for the **TotalProductCost** column, and notice that 8% of the rows are empty.

 	![Picture 63](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image34.png)

 Missing **TotalProductCost** column values is a data quality issue.
 To address the issue, in the **Load Data in Power BI Desktop** lab, you’ll apply transformations to fill in missing values by using the product standard cost, which is stored in the related **DimProduct** table.

 ### **Task 5: Get data from a CSV file**